 Even if your registered vehicle breaks down or becomes inoperable, you may have to maintain insurance or return the license plate to the West Virginia DMV.

 West Virginia requires drivers to carry proof of insurance in their vehicles at all times.
 You're required to show your insurance card if:

 - A law enforcement officer asks for it

 - You're involved in a collision

 Minimum Liability Insurance Requirements in West Virginia

 West Virginia requires all drivers to carry both liability and uninsured motorist insurance.
-When you go to register your car, a state official will first check online to make sure you have insurance.
+When you register your car, a state official will first check online to ensure you have insurance.